The LURE Guide to: Spinning, the South African Motorsport

 “There are some individuals who take advantage of spinners,” Shaki explains.
 “Some are making millions from spinning.
 Some [spinners] are getting exploited each and every week.
 Some end up quitting spinning because it becomes too much for them and their families.”

 Stacey-Lee May, the Queen of Smoke, one of South Africa’s only female spinners, and her family also fight to make ends meet.
+To fly to America to compete on the Netflix racing series Hyperdrive, May’s father even had to sell his tow truck.

 “Every day, when your car needs fixing, you need to run around for parts,”says Stacey-Lee’s mother and manager, Lizel May.
 “Some people make huge amounts of money from spinning and yet, we, the spinners and their families, are still struggling.”